Principal Investigator

 Ana Castello

 Anna graduated with a BS in Molecular Cellular Biology and minored in History.
-Anna analized thermal images of elephant seals to determine how thermoregulation and thermal stress change with warming temperatures.
+Anna analyzed thermal images of elephant seals to determine how thermoregulation and thermal stress change with warming temperatures.

 Kyra Henderson